Foundation Diploma in Professional Musicianship - Songwriting

 A 1-year part-time diploma

-At BIMM Dublin, we understand that live performance is the key to you becoming a great musician.
-So, you’ll spend a lot of time working on your techniques and styles to help you develop and find your niche as a performer.
+At BIMM Dublin, we also understand that live performance is the key to you becoming a great musician, so you’ll spend a lot of time on stage to help you develop and find your niche as a songwriter/performer.